Domus Sanctae Marthae: Previous structure

-Pope Leo XIII had the St. Martha Hospice built in 1891, on the site now occupied by the Domus, when it was feared that the cholera epidemic of that time might reach Rome.
-After it did not, the building was used to provide services to the sick of Rome's Borgo and Trastevere neighborhoods and as a hospice for pilgrims.
+In 1891, Pope Leo XIII had the St. Martha Hospice built on the site now occupied by the Domus, when it was feared that the cholera epidemic of that time might reach Rome.
+After it did not, the building was used to provide services to the sick of Rome's Borgo and Trastevere neighborhoods, and as a hospice for pilgrims.
 Electricity was provided in 1901, and a chapel added in 1902.
-Medical services expanded to cover priests and Swiss Guards.
+Medical services were expanded to cover priests and Swiss Guards.

 During World War II the building was used by refugees, Jews, and ambassadors from countries that had severed diplomatic relations with Italy.
 At the end of the war, Pope Pius XII greeted 800 Roman children who breakfasted at St. Martha Hospice after receiving their First Communion.
 It served as a home where senior clerics could live their last years.
 Increasingly it served as a residence for clerics assigned to Vatican offices.

 Conclave use

-Pope John Paul II's Apostolic Constitution Universi Dominici gregis of 22 February 1996 changed the rules governing papal conclaves to house the cardinal electors and certain staff at the Domus Sanctae Marthae and it has been used for the conclaves of 2005 and 2013.
+Pope John Paul II's Apostolic Constitution Universi Dominici gregis of February 1996 changed the rules governing papal conclaves, to house the cardinal-electors at the Domus Sanctae Marthae.
+The building also houses support staff for conclaves, such as doctors, confessors, cooks, and cleaning staff.
+It was used for the conclaves of 2005, 2013 and 2025.
+As the Sistine Chapel, the site of conclave voting, is on the opposite side of St. Peter's Basilica from the Domus, the cardinals are driven to the chapel daily via bus.
+Provisions are made that no outsiders can approach or speak to the cardinals during this time.

+The Domus was used by the cardinal electors at the 2025 papal conclave following the death of Pope Francis.
+As the building has 129 total bedrooms, housing the record-high 133 cardinal-electors participating in the 2025 conclave required use of other Vatican facilities.
+Several cardinals were lodged at the neighbouring Santa Marta Vecchia, or Old Saint Marta building, ordinarily used to house other Vatican officials.
+Other facilities, including rooms at the Ethiopian College, and apartments owned by the Fabric of Saint Peter were considered for supplemental space.

 As at previous conclaves, the cardinal electors were assigned rooms by lot.
-All radios, television sets and telephones were disconnected, in accordance with regulations which call for the cardinals to be secluded from the outside world.
+All radios, television sets and telephones were disconnected, and Wi-Fi blocked, in accordance with regulations which call for the cardinals to be secluded from the outside world.
+Cooking during the conclave is taken care of by religious sisters, who prepare dishes from the Lazio region surrounding Rome, with strict restrictions on the types of foodstuffs served.

-Papal residence